ying-tang/help-documentation/_drafts/SDN_Basics_Best_Practices.md

 This situation applies to many IBM Bluemix Private Cloud deployments in SoftLayer data centers.
 Because SoftLayer organizes the data centers into localized hardware “pods,” software defined overlay networks (SDN) must be deployed to connect any customer cloud deployments that have not been established within the same hardware pod.
 IBM Blue Box Cloud 3.0 has implemented many SDN solutions that let customers connect their clouds together, thus creating many possible hybrid cloud solutions.

 *Footnote: Software Defined Networking (SDN) was developed as a way to define a set of policies in a central database, and then use computation to enforce these policies automatically.
-The term has come to be used more generally to refer to the use of network overlays
+The term has come to be used more generally to refer to the use of network overlays.*

 For example, VxLAN is form of overlay whereby an encapsulation carries Ethernet frames inside UDP packets.
 Each host participating in a VXLAN overlay network has a VTEP (VxLAN tunnel end point) which is a listening UDP socket with a UDP port and and IP address.